fniessink/next-action/README.in.md

 ### Installing the development environment and dependencies

+#### Local install

-To work on the software, follow these steps to install the development environment and the dependencies:
+To work on the software, make sure you have Git, Python (>=3.6), and Node/npm installed and follow these steps to install the development environment and the dependencies:

 - Clone the repository: `git clone https://github.com/fniessink/next-action.git`.
 - Enter the folder: `cd next-action`.